micstusmi/i-rate_movies/README.md

 15. Fix the filters that aren't working properly.
 16. Fix the genres.
 17. Figure out the global search so that users can search by actor name.
+18. Show user “You have written X amount of reviews”.
+19. Show user their progress to becoming a Super Reviewer (e.g. 8/11).